Optimal waveform for fast synchronization of airfoil wakes: Fast synchronization analysis through the phase-reduction approach

-To obtain the optimal actuation waveform for fast entrainment for periodic fluid flows, we use phase reduction analysis \citep{taira2018phase, kawamura2022adjoint}.
-We identify the phase sensitivity fields that encode the effect of timing of actuation and then analytically solve an optimization problem to obtain the entrainment waveform in terms of the phase sensitivity fields.
+To obtain the optimal actuation waveform for fast synchronization for periodic fluid flows, we use phase reduction analysis \citep{taira2018phase, kawamura2022adjoint}.
+We identify the phase sensitivity fields that encode the effect of timing of actuation and then analytically solve an optimization problem to obtain the synchronization waveform in terms of the phase sensitivity function.